Khoi-Nguyen-Xuan/Arknight-analysis-with-R/README.md

 ![image](https://github.com/user-attachments/assets/1443f9e5-b853-4c2f-8236-088e0957730d)

 Great!
-Now we can observe many individuals point without being overlayed on top of each other.
+Now we can observe many individual point without being overlayed on top of each other.
 Also, since many operators do not have any **res** stats, many points are <b>clustered</b> around the (0,0) position in the **res** scattorplot!